walles/riff/README.md

 ## Minimum Viable Product
 You can do `git diff | riff` and get reasonable output.

-# TODO before Johan can use it as $GIT_PAGER
-* If stdout is a terminal, pipe the output to a pager using the algorithm described under "core.pager" in "git help config".
-* Do some effort to prevent fork loops if people set riff as $PAGER

 # TODO before first release
 * Refine "ax"->"bx\nc" properly
 * Refine added line endings properly